How Best To Respond To An Offer To Buy Your Business?

 5. If the offer is from a business broker, the chances are they are just fishing.
 Business brokers often come up with lines such as, "We have eager buyers looking for businesses just like yours".
-They are lying.
+Most are lying.
 Several business brokers have large cold calling operations; they call everyone in the Yellow Pages and give them the exact same line.
 Their cold approach may be by phone or by letter, but it's still a fishing expedition.
 Here are some of the other tricks business brokers play.

 6. If the buyer includes a figure in his offer, that's a warning sign in itself.
 Buyers don't mention numbers unless they've first had a chance to carefully examine the books, the operations, the tax returns and various other paperwork.
 Anybody coming up with a number at the start is on a bait and switch operation.
 They're trying to get you excited about the number and they'll start chipping away at it later through negotiations and through the due diligence.